Whaleer/Proxy-Pilot/readme.md

 - Support for multiple proxy protocols (HTTP, HTTPS, SOCKS4/5)
 - Visual status indicators
 - No browsing history collection or tracking

+## Privacy

+Read our [Privacy Policy](https://whaleer.github.io/Proxy-Pliot/privacy-policy.html) to understand how we handle your data.